santhoshgits/MAPP-3D/README.md

 align_output.txt is the output file generated after running the step 3.

 4. **Analysing MAPP Result**-
-File 'align_output.txt' is a tab separated data containing MAPP scores and residue-residue correspondance for all combinations of site pairs as specified in file 'PairList.txt' for which the coordinate is present in the folder 'ATP'
+File 'align_output.txt' is a tab separated data containing MAPP scores and residue-residue correspondances for all combinations of site pairs as specified in file 'PairList.txt' for which the coordinate is present in the folder 'ATP'

 ><span style="color:red"> To find representative for the ATP binding site, any clustering algorithm can be used.
 Here we pick one representative based on number connections with the other ATP sites